BitcoinDesign/Guide/guide/foundations/principles.md

 > Be open and transparent with how your product works, open-source your code when possible

 While an open and decentralized financial system that users can connect with directly is great, it puts a burden on them to choose a product that they trust and like to use.
 We can make this easier by freely sharing information about how our products work and what technologies they use/rely on.
 By open-sourcing your code, you can let people verify that your claims are true, ultimately building more trust with your users.
-It is also very important to be transparent with users about the risks that come with self-custodying funds.
+It is important to be transparent with users about the risks that come with self-custodying funds.
 Be sure to educate about scenarios where they may risk losing access to their funds along with best practices for avoiding this.

 **Do**
 - Be open and transparent with how your product works